THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

       <ip address="10.241.36.250" monitor_link="0"/>
     </resources>

-Here we have defined two floating IP addresses in the public subnet (192.160.100.x) and two floating IP addresses in our servicenet subnet (10.241.36.x) for backup operations.
-Additionally, we've created resources to start a MySQL database and create an NFS export.
-Finally, we've defined two different filesystem resources (fs) so that our cluster can mount its shared storage devices on the proper member.
+Here we have defined a floating IP address in the public subnet (192.160.100.250) and a floating IP address in our servicenet subnet (10.241.36.250) for backup operations.
+Additionally, we've created a filesystem resource (fs) so our cluster can mount its shared storage device.
+Finally, we have a script resource to start the MySQL daemon.

 #### Services

 Once resources have been defined, we can group them into different services.
 These services ensure that every resource required to perform a task (such as running MySQL) is grouped together.
-It also handles starting and stopping those resources in the correct order to avoid filesystem corruption.
+It also handles starting and stopping those resources in the correct order.

 Below, we've defined a database service entitled "MySQL" which includes 4 different resources.
 By looking at the